MrSneaker/TP_Image_NN_Squelette_Gen/README.md

 ### 3.3 Run

-For the demo with trained model (XX epoch):
+For the demo with trained model (30 epoch):

 ```bash
     python3 DanceDemo 3